zolrath/wemux/README.md

  This can be disabled by setting `announce_attach="false"`

- In addition, when a user switches from one host to another via the `wemux name
+ In addition, when a user switches from one session to another via the `wemux name
- <hostname>` command, their movement is displayed similarly to the attach
+ <sessionname>` command, their movement is displayed similarly to the attach
  messages.

-  If csagan enters `wemux name applepie` the users on the default hostname `host` will see:
+  If csagan enters `wemux name applepie` the users on the default session `host` will see:

-    csagan has switched to hostname: applepie
+    csagan has switched to session: applepie

-  If csagan returns to default hostname with: `wemux reset` users on `host` will see:
+  If csagan returns to default session with: `wemux reset` users on `host` will see:

-    csagan has joined this hostname.
+    csagan has joined this session.

-  This can be disabled by setting `announce_host_change="false"`
+  This can be disabled by setting `announce_session_change="false"`

 ### Automatic SSH Client Modes